DaFuqs/Spectrum/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A concise description of what you expected to happen.

+**Minecraft version**
+Which version of Minecraft are you currently using?

 **Mod version**
 Which version of the mod are you currently using?